 To recognise the efforts of our employees, the Group has various recognition awards to serve as encouragement for the employees to excel and grow together with the Company.
-These include employee of the month, supervisor and technician of the quarter, long services award (for example, 5, 10, 15, 20 years etc) and safe performance self-assessment award (good behavioral approach towards safety in working).
+These include long services award (for example, 5, 10, 15, 20 years etc) and safe performance self-assessment award (good behavioral approach towards safety in working).